What and Where

 4J’s administration building, the Education Center, is located at 200 North Monroe Street, Eugene, OR 97402.
 Several central departments are located there.

-More than 16,000 K–12 students attend 4J schools: 18 elementary school programs, two K–8 schools, seven traditional middle schools, four comprehensive high schools, an alternative high school focused on early college and career options, an international high school program on multiple campuses, and a life skills program.
-Among these programs are three K–12 language immersion programs in Spanish, French and Japanese, and a Spanish/English dual-immersion program at a neighborhood school.
-There also are four public charter schools located in the district.
+About 16,000 K–12 students attend 4J schools in 18 elementary school programs, a K–8 program, eight middle schools, four comprehensive high schools, an International Baccalaureate (IB) high school program on multiple campuses, alternative high school options, and a life skills program.
+Program options include three K–12 language immersion programs in Spanish, French and Japanese, and a Spanish/English dual-immersion program in a neighborhood elementary and middle school.
+In addition, five public charter schools are located in the district.

 Why do people say “4J?”